knpuniversity/oauth/knpu/client-credentials.rst

 Technically, with a token from client credentials, we're making API requests not on behalf of a user, but on behalf of an application.
-This makes client credentials perfect for making API calls that edit or get information about the application itself, like a count of how many uses it has.
+This makes client credentials perfect for making API calls that edit or get information about the application itself, like a count of how many users it has.

-We decided to build COOP so that the application *also* has access to modify the user that created it.
+We decided to build COOP so that the application *also* has access to modify the user that created the application.
 That's why we *are* able to collect our user's eggs, but not our neighbor's.

 Getting the Token via Client Credentials